Readit News logoReadit News

 nyc_pizzadev commented on Timeliness without datagrams using QUIC quic.video/blog/never-use... · Posted by u/wofo

-Ekaros · a year ago
+Ekaros · 2 years ago

 For VOD can I just open connection and send single message and then stream will continue forever?
 And HTTP is message oriented protocol.
 I can't just send infinite length HTTP message.
 Which would be processed as it arrives or can I?
 Meaning can I upload something not that small like terabyte of video data over HTTP?